What is it ?

 - Diet and alcohol

-The symptoms for macular degeneration occurs slowly and are painless, some of the known symptoms are
+The symptoms for macular degeneration occur slowly and are painless.Some of the known symptoms are as follows:

 - Change in quality of vision such as bending of straight lines

 - Reduced central vision in one or both the eyes